Revit or ArchiCAD, which software is a better choice in 2020? Is there a clear winner between the two?

-So, yet again, the verdict here is that Revit is the winner because it is somewhat better, but if ArchiCAD is good enough for your purposes, then it would also work.
+So, yet again, the verdict here is that Revit is the winner because of os its seamless file sharing capability.
+But if ArchiCAD is good enough for your purposes, then it would also work.

 Since Autodesk is trying to get customers to use more of their programs in conjunction with one another, they don’t have a significant focus on plugins.
 ArchiCAD has several plugins that help expand its power and capabilities in certain areas.
 So for this criterion, I need to go with ArchiCAD because Revit just doesn’t put as much focus here.

-Yet again, we see that if you simply don’t need as much in the area of simulations, ArchiCAD may be right for you because you simply don’t need that degree of customizability.
+Yet again, we see that if you don’t need as much in the way of simulations, ArchiCAD may be right for you because you simply don’t need that degree of customizability.